mircealungu/mircea/thoughtstream.md

 **

-schism by tool. quite dramatic piece.
+schism by tool. quite dramatic piece. and a bit primitive?

 **May 30**